 The effects regarding IFRS 16 have been reported under Parent Company & consolidated items and have not been allocated to the two business areas.
-The comparative figures for 2018 are prepared according to previous accounting principles regarding leasing (IAS 17).

 BE Group is a trading and service company in steel, stainless steel and aluminium.
 Customers are primarily in the construction and manufacturing industries.
 Since customers' needs vary widely, BE Group offers different sales solutions: inventory sales, production service sales, and direct sales.
 The cooperation between BE Group and a particular customer can comprise of one or more of these sales solutions.

-BE Group's basic products are of a similar nature, regardless of the customers or markets to which they are distributed.
+The Group's basic products are of a similar nature, regardless of the customers or markets to which they are distributed.
 Part of BE Group's strategy is also to further process materials at its own production facilities through various types of production services, which in some cases result in completed components being delivered straight into customers' production lines.